 This is the optimal solution to maximise the added space to the existing property.

 This is the least common type of 2 storey extension.
-Extending at the front has the biggest impact to the appearance of your house.
+Extending at the front has the biggest impact on the appearance of your house.
 In all councils this means stricter rules to what alterations can be made.

 It can still be feasible, especially for detached houses with a large front garden.